anirudhkaluri/TheCheckmateApp/README.md

     • Open Postman desktop application
     • Click on File
     • Select import
-    • Browse to the Infilect.postman_collection.json file present in the repository
+    • Browse to the Infilect.postman_collection.json file present in the directory.
     • Add as a new collection
     • Run each request in the collection